DougAnderson444/rdx/README.md

 The goal is for this to be the simplest way to get started writing a eGUI app in Rust.

 You can compile your app natively or for the web, and share it using Github Pages.

-## Why?

-Because we need a way to encapsulate the front end Rust into WebAssembly, so the full stack can be run in a trust minimized manner.

 ## Getting started